Recording the WWVB Phase Modulation Test

 The second mixer module shown here has this nice test connector that couples to some of the 15.625 kHz second IF signal.
 You can then simply borrow the existing cable that sends the 10 MHz ref signal to the back panel and plug it in here.
 A very easy way to get the IF signal out of the chassis.

 Unfortunately the first IF at 50 MHz has a 10 kHz wide half-lattice crystal filter.
 So this sets the overall bandwidth of the instrument.
 Interestingly, a closer look at the schematics shows that HP designed-in some filter bypass jumpers as a service aid.
 Problem solved:

 But despite the various amplifiers along the path there is still not enough signal at this point to properly drive the sound card.
 However, the IF gain & detector module has a test point where you can attach a scope probe through a cutout in the board connector plate (see 4th center module from bottom in the chassis view picture above).
 This point is just before the product detector, and there is enough gain here (-16 dBm) to drive the sound card input to about 1/3 of full scale.
 A problem though is that the 3100 Hz bandwidth filter in the preceding IF filter module is always inline.
 Fortunately, it too has a set of jumpers to remove it from the signal path:

 RF signal from active antenna compared to the IF signal from the 3586B.
 Same freq span, RBW and dB/div.
-Just different center freq and ref point.
+Just different CF and ref point.
 Note that the frequencies are reversed in the IF, i.e. lower frequencies are to the left.
-There are obviously some problems with the wide-band gain flatness here, although when swept with a signal generator the response was perfectly flat.
+There are obviously some problems with the wide-band gain flatness here.

 Five minute long recording made at 44.1 ksps with 24-bit samples (about 40 MB).
 Remember that WWVB will appear at 15.625 kHz, not 60.
 Click images to play audio and/or download file.